IruyCode/IruyCode1/README.md

 ## Hey!!
 I´m Yuri a great lover of technology and programming ❤️
   - Full stack Developer
   - Studying new technologies like : React js and its libraries.
-  - In career transition looking for the first opportunity

 <div align="center">
 <!--  Link direto para Conta -->